F4de10/plant-monitor/README.md

 **Author**: Nils Olivier (no222jk)

+>[!NOTE]
+> Estimated completion time: approximately one day.
+The actual duration may vary based on your familiarity with electronics and programming, as well as your existing setup (for example, whether you already have an MQTT broker such as Mosquitto configured).

 ---

-## 1. Introduction: A New Plant Parent’s Journey 🌱
+## Introduction: A New Plant Parent’s Journey 🌱

 Becoming a plant parent has been one of the most rewarding (and surprisingly challenging) hobbies I’ve picked up recently.
 I quickly realized that plants aren’t just about watering them now and then—they each have their own little quirks and needs, like just the right amount of light, moisture, and temperature.